Savilia Blunk

-Savilia Blunk (/səˈvɪliə ˈblʌŋk/ sə-VIL-ee-ə-_-BLUNK; born May 30, 1999) is an American cross-country mountain biker.
+Savilia Blunk (/səˈvɪliə ˈblʌŋk/ sə-VIL-ee-ə-_-BLUNK; born May 30, 1999) is an American elite cross-country mountain biker.
+She raced for Team USA in the 2024 Paris Olympics.

 Blunk grew up in Inverness, California, and later competed for Fort Lewis College in Durango, Colorado.
 She is a two-time national cross-country champion, and also won the cross-country short track title in 2023.
 She also finished 8th in the cross-country short track race and 10th in the Olympic cross-country race at the 2023 UCI Mountain Bike World Championships.
 In 2024, she took her first elite UCI World Cup podiums.